 Rebooting is generally the most effective way to restart automount.
-You can also kill and restart the automatic mounter using automount at the command line.
-Use this method sparingly, however.
 (See the automount(1M).)

 Modifying the Master Map

 automount consults the master map only at startup time.
 A modification to the master map (/etc/auto.master) takes effect only after the system has been rebooted or automount is restarted (see "Modifying Direct Maps").
 With AutofS, the change takes effect after the autofs command is run.